 How To Make Chicken Corn Chowder Recipe

-Chicken And Corn Chowder Recipe Notes
+Chicken And Corn Chowder Recipe + Ingredient Notes

-First, sauté your veggies in the bacon grease.
+Sautéing – Sauté your veggies in the bacon grease.
 It helps to bring out their deeper more mellow flavors.

-Bacon – Frying up a few slices of chopped bacon gives you dripping to sauté your veggies in and it’s a fantastic start to your fond.
+Bacon – Frying up a few slices of chopped bacon gives you drippings to sauté your veggies in and it’s a fantastic start to your fond.
 I typically just reserve the fried bacon bits for garnish.

 Chicken – In the interest of convenience and flavor, I opt for rotisserie chicken in this recipe.
 Then all you need to do is shred it or pull it off the bone and chop it up.
 You’ll need about 3 cups of meat so use white meat, dark meat, or a combination of both!